List 3/4 Of Sports Events Affected By Coronavirus Pandemic

 Trampoline African championships in Swakopmund Namibia, Namibia on May 27-29 postponed.

 Artistic mens European championships in Baku, Azerbaijan on May 27-31 postponed to Dec.
-9-13 moved to Mersin, Turkey.
+9-13 moved to Mersin, Turkey: Germany, Britain withdraw.

 Acrobatic world championships in Geneva on May 29-31 postponed to June 18-20, 2021.